How to Make a Mortise and Tenon Joint with Woodworking Hand Tools

-If you have multiple mortise & tenon joints to build, then you now probably realize how much time will be saved by having a dual marking gauge.
+If you have multiple mortise & tenon joints to build, then you now probably realize how much time will be saved by having a mortise gauge rather than just a single marking gauge.
 You won’t have to re-create the measurements over and over again.
 You’ll simply keep both measurements locked into your gauge.

 Now you will use a back saw to cut the tenon “cheeks”, or the faces of the tenon.
 You should use a backsaw with rip teeth because you’ll be cutting down with the grain.
 If you’re cutting a small tenon, like this, then a small dovetail saw will work fine:

 But if you want to cut a larger tenon, then a rip tenon saw should be used:

 Use a bench chisel to cut out a little notch to provide your saw with a track for starting into the cut.
 It really helps with stability and straight cutting:

 Your saw will rest against the notch wall:

 Start the cut at a 45 degree angle, then start sawing horizontal, across the top end grain, staying a hair to the waste side of your line.

 Once you’ve made a very shallow kerf on top of the board, move back to a 45 degree angle and continue sawing down to the baseline/shoulder line:

 Flip your tenon piece around in the vice and saw from the other side, but in your new kerf that you just created on top of the board.
 The kerf that you already created will guide your saw downward in an accurate fashion.
 You can saw horizontally this time.
 Just make sure you stop before you reach the baseline/shoulder line: